vitwit/playbooks/multinode/README.md

 6. Grafana Monitoring

+The monitoring setup includes:
+  - Prometheus for collecting metrics from nodes
+  - Loki for aggregating logs
+  - Node Exporter for system metrics
+  - Grafana dashboards for:
+  - Tendermint metrics (blockchain performance, consensus, etc.)
+  - System metrics (CPU, memory, disk usage)
-Monitoring is set up for all the instances used.
-To check out the monitoring setup, scroll down to the [Steps to setup monitoring](#steps-to-setup-monitoring) section.
+  - For setup instructions, see the [Steps to setup monitoring](#steps-to-setup-monitoring) section.

 # Steps to deploy the playbook